mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2015-09-11-paper-3-features.md

 The <em>shared journal</em> has been removed from Paper but you can still see all of your public ideas in one place.
 Tap your avatar in the upper right, and then tap your name to bring up your profile card.
 From here tap <strong>Ideas</strong> to see everything you've shared.
 </div>

-OK, back to lusting over the new **Apple Pencil** and waiting for the day Apple brings that technology to the smaller and cheaper iPads {% include icon.html name="wink" %}.
+OK, back to lusting over the new **Apple Pencil** and waiting for the day Apple brings that technology to the smaller and cheaper iPads {% icon wink %}.